souenzzo/graal/docs/reference-manual/native-image/AutomaticMetadataCollection.md

 The `rules` section contains a sequence of rules.
 Each rule specifies either `includeClasses`, which means that lookups originating in matching classes will be included in the resulting configuration, or `excludeClasses`, which excludes lookups originating in matching classes from the configuration.
 Each rule defines a pattern for the set of matching classes, which can end in `.*` or `.**`: a `.*` ending matches all classes in a package and that package only, while a `.**` ending matches all classes in the package as well as in all subpackages at any depth.
 Without `.*` or `.**`, the rule applies only to a single class with the qualified name that matches the pattern.
 All rules are processed in the sequence in which they are specified, so later rules can partially or entirely override earlier ones.
 When multiple filter files are provided (by specifying multiple `caller-filter-file` options), their rules are chained together in the order in which the files are specified.
 The rules of the built-in caller filter are always processed first, so they can be overridden in custom filter files.

-In the example above, the first rule excludes lookups originating in all classes from package `com.oracle.svm` and from all of its subpackages (and their subpackages, etc.) from the generated configuration.
+In the example above, the first rule excludes lookups originating in all classes from package `com.oracle.svm` and from all of its subpackages (and their subpackages, etc.) from the generated metadata.
 In the next rule however, lookups from those classes that are directly in package `com.oracle.svm.tutorial` are included again.
 Finally, lookups from the `HostedHelper` class is excluded again.
 Each of these rules partially overrides the previous ones.
 For example, if the rules were in the reverse order, the exclusion of `com.oracle.svm.**` would be the last rule and would override all other rules.